“How do you make money on the road?” is one of the most commonly asked questions van lifers get.

-It’s also one of those questions that hold people back from hitting the road.
-“How will I make money?” is a valid concern for anyone considering vanlife.
-You need to pay for gas, food, repairs, park fees, and myriad other van life costs, but the question still stands… how?
+It’s also one of those questions that holds people back from hitting the road.
+“How will I make money?” is a valid concern for anyone considering van life, and hitting the road without a plan for income is a common vanlife mistake.
+After you shell out the cost of your van conversion itself, you need to pay for gas, food, repairs, park fees, and myriad other van life costs, but the question still stands… how?

-A lot of the advice you read out there centers around digital nomad jobs.
+Much of the advice you read centers on digital nomad jobs.
 But not everyone has the ability or even the desire to work these types of jobs, and they are far from the only options out there.

 For this post, I’ve compiled a list of jobs that you can do on the road.
-And a big focus of this list is non-digital nomad jobs that you can work while living in your van.
+And a big focus of this list is non-digital nomad jobs you can work while living in your van.

 An important disclaimer here is that every single job on this list is a profession of a real-life person living in their van, and when appropriate, I will link to them so you can see firsthand how they make it work.

-Working from the road looks different for everyone, so don’t let one person’s journey discourage you from finding the job or lifestyle that works for you.
+Working on the road looks different for everyone, so don’t let one person’s journey discourage you from finding the job or lifestyle that works for you.
 It requires a certain amount of creativity, yes, but there are way more options for a mobile life than most people realize.

-Being a vendor is a brilliant solution to making money on the road.
+Being a vendor is a brilliant method of making money on the road.
 You can make your product in a shop or while traveling, and then set out a sign and sell your wares.
 Cash in hand is easy to come by when you’ve always got product.
 And if you run out?
 Grab an email address and send the buyer a follow up email when you’ve got more.

 My favorite part about this solution is that the possibilities are nearly endless for what you can sell.
 So get creative!